deansher/Cy/doc/internal/runtime.md

 Compiling for Node.js
 ---------------------

-The Cy compiler generates Node JavaScript in a `node-out` subdirectory in the root of a Cy home directory (parallel to the `src` directory).
+The Cy compiler generates Node JavaScript in a `node-out` subdirectory in the root of a Cy root directory (parallel to the `src` directory).
 The `node-out` directory is then suitable for placing on your `NODE_PATH`.
 Within `node-out`, the path elements are: